 You can also visit your local Job Center to learn more about local career options.

 How to Pay for Training and Education?

 Training assistance may be available to those who are unemployed or underemployed, seeking employment in high-growth occupations or seeking employment in high-demand occupations.

 Assistance is also available for eligible individuals to complete formal educational programs.
-Examples of formal educational programs include: basic math and reading, GED or high school equivalency preparation, English as a Second Language, or an associate or bachelor’s degree.
+Examples of formal educational programs include: basic math and reading, GED or high school equivalency preparation, English as a Second Language, training for industry-recognized credentials, or an associate or bachelor’s degree.